The History of Tales of the Crypt

 It would be another hundred years before the federal government would pass a civil rights act to ensure racial equality.

-Through the Reconstruction era, Nathan Warren maintained his confectionery and his musically-gifted children continued performing.
+Through the Reconstruction era, Nathan Warren maintained his confectionery, and his musically gifted children continued performing.
 Their musical gifts would bring them tragedy, though.
 In early 1866, the Warren family performers were hired to perform for a private party aboard the steamboat Miami on a journey between Little Rock and Memphis.
 In the early morning hours of January 28, 1866, the Miami was on its return to Little Rock.
 As the Miami navigated waters near the then-thriving town of Napoleon in Desha County, where the Arkansas empties into the Mississippi, its boilers exploded.
-Three of Nathan’s sons, George, Frank and John, were among the 225 passengers killed, as was his son-in-law, Wash Phillips.
+Three of Nathan’s sons, George, Frank, and John, were among the 225 passengers killed, as was his son-in-law, Wash Phillips.
 Nathan’s son Isaiah and stepson W.A.
-Rector were on the boat, but survived the explosion.
+Rector were on the boat but survived the explosion.

 The Miami was one of three such tragedies in just a few days on America’s central waterways.
 Two days after the Miami’s explosion, the Missouri exploded, and two days after that, the W.R.
 Carter blew up.
 Around 365 lives were lost in the three explosions.
 The causes of the explosions on the Missouri and the W.R.
 Carter were never explained, but according to a report in the Cincinnati Enquirer on February 6, 1866, inspectors investigating the incident blamed the Miami tragedy on its engineers, who apparently were aware that the boilers needed repairs, but failed to maintain them properly during the trip.
-The Atlantic and Mississippi Company, which owned all three of these steamboats as well as three others that had exploded in the preceding year, had no insurance coverage for its vessels.
+The Atlantic and Mississippi Company, which owned all three steamboats and three others that had exploded in the preceding year, had no insurance coverage for its vessels.
 The Cincinnati Enquirer reported that the company’s managers had reasoned that it was cheaper to replace a boat now and then than it was to pay expensive insurance premiums on its entire fleet.
 A month to the day after the Miami tragedy, three more of the Atlantic & Mississippi’s steamboats were destroyed by fire near St. Louis.
-After losing nine steam boats – six within thirty days of each other – the company finally elected to insure its fleet.
+After losing nine steamboats – six within thirty days of each other – the company finally elected to insure its fleet.
 The Miami was lost during the most destructive four months in the history of America’s river navigation.
-It was one of twenty-nine steamboats destroyed by fire in the sixteen weeks between December 15, 1865 and April 12, 1866.
+It was one of twenty-nine steamboats destroyed by fire in the sixteen weeks between December 15, 1865, and April 12, 1866.

 Despite this incredible personal tragedy, Nathan Warren continued to push for his own prosperity and for the prosperity of his race.
 Bethel AME Church grew exponentially, and Rev. Warren himself shepherded the flock there.
-On August 22, 1873, an article in the Arkansas Gazette described efforts to form an organization designed to test the limits of the newly-enacted Arkansas Civil Rights Law of 1873.
+On August 22, 1873, an article in the Arkansas Gazette described efforts to form an organization designed to test the limits of the newly enacted Arkansas Civil Rights Law of 1873.
 Some believed the act was a sham and that the white people of Arkansas had no intention of granting rights to black people.
 Nevertheless, a coalition of black and white citizens met to devise ways in which the law’s purpose could be tested and fulfilled.
-Rev. Warren attended, and was elected to the group’s finance committee.
+Rev. Warren attended and was elected to the group’s finance committee.

 Rev. Warren’s name appears in minutes of other meetings during Reconstruction.
 He was a civic leader, a minister, a successful businessman, and a civil rights activist.
 Despite periods of great suffering, tragic setbacks, and loss, Nathan Warren persevered.
 His descendants have every reason to be very proud of their notable ancestor.

 He died in 1888 at about the age of 76.
-He was a member of the Mosaic Templars, and was accorded Masonic rites at his funeral.
+He was a member of the Mosaic Templars and was accorded Masonic rites at his funeral.
 He was buried at Mount Holly Cemetery.

 Nathan Warren’s tragedies did not end with his death, however.
 The civil rights he wanted so much for himself and his family were to be tested in the fires of Jim Crow, and at some point during those terrible years of racial inequity, tombstones of the graves of a number of black residents at Mount Holly were vandalized and removed.
 The minutes of the Mount Holly Cemetery Association are incomplete for dozens of years in the first half of the 20th century, and no one now alive has any memory of exactly what happened to the obelisk that had been erected on Nathan Warren’s grave.
 Even the location of his grave has been lost to history.

-Next to his daughter Maria Rebecca Craigen, whose first husband Wash Phillips was killed in the explosion of the Miami, is an empty space suitable for the erection of a replacement monument for Nathan Warren.
-Mount Holly hopes that eventually that space can be filled with a fitting stone for a man who worked so hard against all odds for himself, his family, and his community.
+Next to his daughter Maria Rebecca Craigen, whose first husband, Wash Phillips, was killed in the explosion of the Miami, is an empty space suitable for the erection of a replacement monument for Nathan Warren.
+Mount Holly hopes that, eventually, that space can be filled with a fitting stone for a man who worked so hard against all odds for himself, his family, and his community.

 Information for this article was gleaned from two articles by Margaret Smith Ross published in the Arkansas Gazette and in the Historic Arkansas Quarterly, from records compiled by Tom Dillard and stored at the Arkansas Studies Institute’s Butler Center, from Bethel AME Church, and from online resources through the magic of Google.
 The author wishes to give special thanks to Nathan Warren’s 4th great-granddaughter, Shareese Kondo, for her gracious gift of time and for her family legends about her illustrious ancestor.